 What are the challenges for children with disabilities in accessing education in Uganda?

 There are an estimated 2.5 million children with disabilities in Uganda.
 According to a UNICEF-backed 2014 research study, over 90% may not be in school.
-Of the children with disabilities who do attend primary school, a staggering 94% will fail to complete primary education.
+Of the children with disabilities who do attend primary school, a staggering 94% fail to complete primary education.
 Only a tiny 6% – around 15,000 children across the whole country – make it to secondary education.
-Factor in the reality that the most of these are children with hearing or visual impairments, and for children with mobility difficulties, the picture is even worse.
+Most of these are children with hearing or visual impairments, so, for children with mobility difficulties, the picture is even worse.

-How is Global Care helping children with disabilities get to school?
+How is our Rukungiri Disability initiative helping children get to school?

-Two of the biggest barriers have been the lack of accessible toilets, and transport to school, often involving long distances on narrow hilly paths.
+Two of the biggest barriers have been the lack of accessible toilets, and transport to school.
+Journeys to school often involve long distances on narrow hilly paths.